timg021/UTR_public/MultisliceCppTest/PhaseRetrieval/ReadmeUTR.txt

 this vicinity may often contain artefacts.
 If the peak localization is not performed, this parameter is ignored.

-Parameter 26 contains a fully specified pathname for the output files (in GRD format, uncompressed 32-bit floating-point or 16-bit integer TIFF format) containing 2D sections of the 3D electrostatic potential or beta.
-The selection between the 32-bit and 16-bit TIFF formats is controlled by Parameter 27.
+Parameter 26 contains a fully specified pathname for the output files (in GRD format, uncompressed 32-bit floating-point or 16-bit integer TIFF format, or 16-bit unsigned DICOM format) containing 2D sections of the 3D electrostatic potential or beta.
+The selection between the 32-bit and 16-bit formats is also controlled by Parameter 27.
 Note that here the pathname contains a "template" for the eventual output filenames which UTR.exe creates by inserting numbers that correspond to the z-index of an (xy) plane with a 2D section of the 3D potential.
 As a result, when a filename template "out.grd" is given in this parameter, the actual filenames with the 3D potential may look like "out000.grd, out001.grd,..., out255.grd", if 256 (xy) planes are specified as a consequence of the values in Parameters 9 and 10.
-If Parameter 31 is equal to 1, these files are actually used as input (read in) by UTR.exe.
+If Parameter 33 is equal to 1, these files are actually used as input (read in) by UTR.exe, except for the case where the files were saved in GRD or TIFF format during the initial run, and then the user changed the file name extension to ".dcm" in Parameter 26 before the second run.
+In the latter case, the program will ask the user during the execution to tell if the initial files should be read in GRD or TIFF format (note that the initial output files cannot possibly be in DICOM format, because UTR can only save 16-bit data in DICOM files, and 16-bit data is not suitable for reprocessing).
+Finally, Parameter 26 specifies DICOM file format for the output, UTR.exe expects to find another input parameter file, with a fixed name UTR_DICOM.txt, in the same folder where UTR.exe was started from.
+The UTR_DICOM.txt file contains editable DICOM tags that are included in the output DICOM files with the reconstructed 3D distribution of the electrostatic potential or beta.
+An example of a typical UTR_DICOM.txt file is given at the end of this document.

-Parameter 27 defined the minimum and maximum input values, as well as the maximum output value (range) for the optional 16-bit TIFF output.
-If all these values are equal to zero, 32-bit floating-point TIFF output is used.
+Parameter 27 defines the minimum and maximum input values, as well as the maximum output value (range) for the optional 16-bit TIFF output.
+If all these values are equal to zero, 32-bit floating-point output is used.
 If these values are not all equal to zero, all reconstructed values of the electrostatic potential or beta that are below the "min-in" value are replaced by the "min-in" value, all reconstructed values that are above the "max-in" value are replaced by the "max-in" value, and then each thresholded reconstructed value V(i,j) is mapped onto the output